CubeSat-AerospaceNU/project-dashboard/README.md

-# project-dashboard
+# CeSPED - CubeSat Project Execution Dashboard
-The central project management dashboard for CubeSat@AerospaceNU
+The central project management dashboard for CubeSat@AerospaceNU.
+And yes, it is pronounced cesped.

 ---